ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 The first three (3) components of the MSF process must have fulfilled within four (4) months from the date of enrolment in MSF.

-While the MSF is not awarded a pass/fail grad, if concerns are raised in any component of the MSF, the training organisation or College may require the candidate to repeat the MSF or undertake another type of assessment to gain further information or to determine if remediation has been effective.
+The MSF assessment is not awarded a pass/fail standard, however if concerns are raised in any component of the MSF, the training organisation or College may require the candidate to repeat the MSF or undertake another type of assessment to gain further information or to determine if remediation has been effective.

 Once all the components of the MSF, including remediation if required, have been completed, the MSF outcome is presented to the BoE for ratification.
 The BoE determines ‘Satisfactory Completion’.